All Episodes

 You know, definitely not.

-You know, you're a lover of all things, and I will fight that to the end of my days.
+You know, you're a lover of all things and I will fight that to the end of my days.

-I mean, it's it's a huge problem.
+I mean, it's a huge problem.

-And you think about in our society, all the people that if they fail to act when they have information, if you're a school teacher and you know that a student is being physically abused and you fail to report it.
+And you think about in our society, all the people that if they fail to act when they have information, if you're a school teacher and you know that a student is being physically abused and you fail to report it, if you're a psychologist, if you are a priest, there are all kinds of statutes that indicate if you fail to act when you know crimes are happening, you can be held legally accountable.

 Why does that not apply to our public officials?

-Why is there not a force to report uh standard for our elected officials when it comes to these problems?
+Why is there not a force to report standard for our elected officials when it comes to these problems?

 They just get away with ignoring these massive problems we face.

-It's an abdication of responsibility on our public officials, and it's a national crisis.
+It's an abdication of responsibility on our public officials and it's a national crisis.

-And if you want to hear more about that, you can look at the reporting that we do at the drilldown.com.
+And if you want to hear more about that, you can look at the reporting that we do at thedrilldown.com.

 It's Eric Eggers and Peter Schweitzer in for Sean Hannity.